kantega/voog/getting_started.md

 ---

 ### Basic Edge
 Nodes are connected with directed edges.
-The edge object only has two required fields, `from` and `to`.
-If the corresponding nodes doesn't exist, they will be created automatically.
+An edge object has only two required fields, `from` and `to`.
+If the referenced nodes doesn't exist, they are created automatically.

 ![Hello World](/voog/assets/img/hello_world.png)
 ```